quietui/quiet/docs/support.md

 bodyClass: with-grid
 ---

-Quiet can be used for free under the MIT license.
-Unfortunately, I can't help everyone for free, but you can [become a sponsor](https://github.com/sponsors/quietui) to unlock support from the maintainer, priority bug fixes, and other sponsor-only benefits.
+Quiet can be used under the terms of the MIT license.
+Unfortunately, I can't provide free help to everyone, but you can [become a sponsor](https://github.com/sponsors/quietui) to unlock support from the maintainer, priority bug fixes, and other sponsor-only benefits.

 <div class="sponsor-tiers">
   <div class="sponsor-tier">